Architects (British band): For Those That Wish to Exist and The Classic Symptoms of a Broken Spirit (2020–2023)

 On 20 October 2020, the band released the first single "Animals" along with an accompanying music video.
 A day after, the band revealed the tracklist, album's official artwork and announced that their new ninth studio album For Those That Wish to Exist would be released on 26 February 2021.
 On 22 October, the band announced that to promote the album, they will play a special livestream show from the Royal Albert Hall in London on 21 November, with the show set to screened around the world via the streaming service Veeps.

 During the livestream, the band debuted two new songs from their forthcoming album.
 According to Wall of Sound, "Discourse Is Dead" was the heavier, metalcore-inspired track while "Dead Butterflies" had more of an atmospheric, stadium rock sound behind it.
 They also debuted their latest single "Animals" live for the first time.
 On 2 December, the band released the second single "Black Lungs" and its corresponding music video.
-On 20 January 2021, one month before the album release, the band released the third single "Dead Butterflies" alongside an accompanying music video of their livestream show at the Royal Albert Hall where the song first debuted.
+On 20 January 2021, one month before the album release, the band released the third single "Dead Butterflies" alongside an accompanying music video of their livestream show at the Royal Albert Hall where the song debuted.
 On 8 February, the band released the fourth single, "Meteor".
 On 17 May, Carter has lent his vocals to the theme for Final Fantasy XIV: Endwalker.
 He commented about being a part of the project: "Really proud to have been a part of this Final Fantasy XIV: Endwalker."
 On 17 June, the band received the Libera Awards as "Best Metal Record" for their song "Animals" by the American Association of Independent Music.
 On 12 November, the band announced another global livestream to round out the year with an exclusive performance of For Those That Wish to Exist live at Abbey Road Studios on 11 December via Veeps.

 On 20 April 2022, the band released the brand new single "When We Were Young" along with an accompanying music video.
 The song premiered on BBC Radio 1's Future Sounds with Clara Amfo, along with an interview with Sam Carter afterwards.
 On 12 July, Architects unveiled the single "Tear Gas" and its corresponding music video.
 At the same time, they unexpectedly announced their tenth studio album, The Classic Symptoms of a Broken Spirit, released on 21 October 2022.
 On 30 August, the single "Deep Fake" was released.
 On 11 October, one week before the album release, the band released the fourth and final single "A New Moral Low Ground" along with a music video.
+On 28 May 2023, the band announced that lead guitarist Josh Middleton departed from the band on good terms.